KeshiaRose/fp-auth0-action-marketplace/integration-2/installation_guide.md

 Fingerprint Identification collects over 100 attributes from a user's browser or device to generate stable visitor identifiers that remain consistent even after browser updates or cookie clearance.
 Fingerprint Smart Signals provide additional details, such as VPN usage, browser tampering, or bot activity.
 This data strengthens your Auth0 login flows by enabling the detection of suspicious behavior even when the user has the right credentials.

-To see a full walkthrough and breakdown of how these Action scripts work, check out our [Fingerprint + Auth0 tutorial](https://fingerprint.com/blog/iam-integration-prevent-account-takeover/).
+To see a breakdown of how these Action scripts work, or to build your own, check out our [Fingerprint + Auth0 tutorial](https://fingerprint.com/blog/iam-integration-prevent-account-takeover/).

 ## Prerequisites